OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-scenario/README.md

 - Excel on Windows
 - Excel on Mac
-- Excel in a browser
+- Excel on the web

 ## Prerequisites